 This is a small excerpt from a book I bought years ago that has become impossibly rare and expensive.
 Joseph Merory’s Food Flavorings (1960).

 I was hoping to draw attention to the technique of making a fruit brandy by distilling first and fermenting second which might come across to some as kind of crazy.
-To me the idea of distilling unfermented fruit should be widely known as a tool for the home distiller.
-Often people have backyard fruit trees but not the time or space or expertise to ferment the fruit. excellent brandies can still be made in short amounts of time by pulping the fruit then fortifying it with a spirit such as vodka before distillation to collect the wonderful aroma.
+To me, the idea of distilling unfermented fruit should be widely known as a tool for the amateur home distiller.
+Often people have backyard fruit trees but not the time or space or expertise to ferment the fruit.
+Passable brandies can still be made in short amounts of time by pulping the fruit then fortifying it with a non-neutral spirit such as rum or whiskey before distillation to collect the wonderful aroma.
+A non-neutral spirit should be used as opposed to vodka because it will contain valuable, almost requisite congeners that end up missing by skipping fermentation.

 [edited eventually to add: I suspect Merory wrote about techniques he never really practiced or never widely explored.
 Some seem like arm chair ideas.
 From what I've learned lately if I tried to capture the aroma of unfermented fruit pulp I wouldn't do it with vodka but rather a "living" spirit that has has all the necessary generic congeners to support the fruit aroma; ethyl acetate and acetaldehyde.
 Robert Leaute called these congeners "aroma fixatives".
 Without fermentation the fruit probably wouldn't have enough of these.
 The best place to get them is probably a cheaper rhum agricole.]